-Arkansas has some of the best fall foliage because we have so much natural forest.
-Driving anywhere, even in Central Arkansas, during the fall brings a wide variety of colors.
-However, most of our natural forests offer endless trees as far as you can see.
-Here are some of the best places to visit when you want to specifically look for fall colors.
+Arkansas has some of the best fall foliage because much of the state is covered in natural forests.
+Driving anywhere, even in Central Arkansas, during the fall brings nearly endless views of richly-colored trees as far as you can see.

 01 of 07